Pacific Wrecks

 Wartime History

 On February 24, 1944 assigned to the Royal New Zealand Air Force (RNZAF) as Douglas Dauntless serial number NZ5050.
 Reassembled by 25 Servicing Unit.
 This aircraft was ferried from Espiritu Santo to Piva North Airfield on Bougainville.
-On March 24, 1944 assigned to 25 Squadron.
+On March 24, 1944 assigned to No. 25 Squadron.
 Nicknamed "Prune's Progrss" on the left side of the fuselage in block letters.
 On the right side of the cockpit was the 25 Squadron motif a diving bird with their motto "Kia Kaha" Māori language meaning "Stay Strong".

 Mission History